CodeCorico/allons-y/CONTRIBUTING.md

 To help us understand what is your needs you have to use the [User Story](http://en.wikipedia.org/wiki/User_story) pattern.

-In Allons-y!, a feature needs to be in a _user story_ format that represent user's real expectations.
+In Allons-y, a feature needs to be in a _user story_ format that represent user's real expectations.
 When you create a new issue, use this format to explain your request:

 ```
 As a <role> I want <goal/desire> so that <benefit>